 When approaching the finalization of the thesis and the scientific paper (i.e, when the supervisors think so!), it is time to wrap up the project and graduate.

-- Arrange room and beamer: send an e-mail to Geraldine Leebeek to arrange for a room and a beamer, if not included in the room, where the defense will take place.
+- Arrange room and beamer: send an e-mail to the department's secretaries to arrange for a room and a beamer (if not included in the room), where the defense will take place.
 Please make sure to include the time, date, name of the thesis, supervisor, and the number of expected attendees.
+Also send an e-mail to the MBI colloquium coordinator to mention all these information including the room where the defense will take place once this is known, as this information needs to be entered in the Outlook Calendar (MBI Calendar) that contains all MBI-related events.

-- Deliver printed copies of the thesis to the supervisors: at least one week before the defense; this is compulsory, unless the supervisors explicitly tell they don't want the printed copies.
+- Deliver printed copies of the thesis to the supervisors: at least one week before the defense; this is compulsory, unless the supervisors explicitly say they don't want the printed copies.

 - Thesis defense: the student gives a presentation of 25 minutes, followed by a question-and-answer session that typically lasts about 15-20 minutes.
 A grade will be decided and probably announced afterwards.
-For the grading of your graduation project, please send a filled out assessment form to the supervisor at least two days before the defense.
+For the grading of your graduation project, please send a digital assessment form with your personal details and thesis title to the supervisor at least two days before the defense.
+Please use this template attendance list for keeping the attendance in your defence session and send it to the MBI colloquium coordinator after the defence.
+The last signature of the attendance list should be the signature of your first supervisor.

 - Publish thesis to "Osiris Scripties": Website